How to Create a LinkedIn Ad

 Once you have developed your copy and target audience, you must select from 1 of 2 bidding options that work best for you.

-- Cost Per Click (CPC): With this option, you’ll be charged each time someone clicks on your ad.
+- Cost Per Click (CPC): With this option, you’ll pay each time someone clicks on your ad.
 LinkedIn will suggest a bid range depending on your budget and the competition for your ads.
-This bid is the maximum you will be charged.
-If the current rate is lower than your max bid, you will only be charged the current rate.
+This bid is the maximum you will pay.
+If the current rate is lower than your max bid, you will only pay the current rate.

 - Cost Per Impression (CPM): With this option, you will be charged a certain amount each time your ad is viewed by 1,000 people on LinkedIn.